Adult and Child Safeguarding

 - Exploitation, coercion, harassment

-- Involvement in a sexual activity which is unwanted or not understood
+- Sexual activity that is unwanted or not understood

 - Unwanted sexual attention